zuriniw/handShadowPlay2ComicPage/README.md

 Open another command line, go to the folder where `test_connect_ani.py` is, and run it.
 You will see a new window called "image viewer."
 This shows the video that is being created.

-**Step 6:** Get the pictures for the comic page.
+**Step 6:** Get the materials for the comic page.

-To get the images for the comic page, you will need:
+To get the comic page, you will need:

 * The `json` file in this folder.
+You can feed it into LLM to get the captions.
 * The pictures that were saved in the `screen/img` folder inside the `streamdiffusion` folder.
 These pictures are the "keypanels."